brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 I'll be writing pseudo code to make clear what I'm talking about.
 So let's make sure you know what the syntax of this pseudo code will be.

-A function will be defined like so.
+A function is defined like so.

 ```txt
 foo(T) : void